AqwamCreates/DataPredict/docs/API/Others/Regularization.md

 ### getLambda()

-Get the lambda from the regularization object
+Get the lambda from the regularization object.

 ```
 Regularization:getLambda(): number